-Certain legal matters incident to the authorization, issuance, validity, sale and delivery of the Series 2021 Bonds is subject to the approving opinions of Bass, Berry & Sims PLC, Nashville, Tennessee, Bond Counsel, whose approving opinions, in substantially the forms, attached hereto as "APPENDIX C - FORMS OF OPINIONS OF BOND COUNSEL" will be delivered concurrently with the issuance of the Series 2021 Bonds.

-Certain legal matters will be passed upon the Underwriters incident to the authorization, issuance, validity, sale and delivery of the Series 2021 Bonds by their counsel Carpenter Law, PLLC, Nashville, Tennessee.
-In addition, certain legal matters will be passed upon for the Metropolitan Government by its Director of Law, Robert E. Cooper, Jr., Esquire.
+Certain legal matters incident to the authorization, issuance, validity, sale and delivery of the Series 2021C Bonds is subject to the approving opinions of Bass, Berry & Sims PLC, Nashville, Tennessee, Bond Counsel, whose approving opinions, in substantially the forms, attached hereto as "APPENDIX C - FORMS OF OPINIONS OF BOND COUNSEL" will be delivered concurrently with the issuance of the Series 2021C Bonds.
+In addition, certain legal matters will be passed upon for the Metropolitan Government will be passed upon by its Director of Law, Robert E. Cooper, Jr., Esquire, and by Bass, Berry & Sims PLC, as disclosure counsel to the Metropolitan Government.

-No representation is made to the holders of the Series 2021 Bonds that Bond Counsel has verified the accuracy, completeness or fairness of the statements in this Official Statement and Bond Counsel assumes no responsibility to the holders of the Series 2021 Bonds except for the matters that will be set forth in its approving opinion.

-The legal opinions to be delivered concurrently with the delivery of the Series 2021 Bonds express the professional judgment of the attorneys rendering the opinions regarding the legal issues expressly addressed therein.
+No representation is made to the holders of the Series 2021C Bonds that Bond Counsel has verified the accuracy, completeness or fairness of the statements in this Official Statement and Bond Counsel assumes no responsibility to the holders of the Series 2021C Bonds except for the matters that will be set forth in its approving opinion.
+The legal opinions to be delivered concurrently with the delivery of the Series 2021C Bonds express the professional judgment of the attorneys rendering the opinions regarding the legal issues expressly addressed therein.
 By rendering legal opinions, the attorneys providing such opinions do not become insurers or guarantors of the result indicated by that expression of professional judgment with respect to the transaction on which the opinions are rendered or of the future performance of parties to the transaction.
 Furthermore, the rendering of an opinion does not guarantee the outcome of any legal dispute that may arise out of the transaction.